Proposals are due Friday, October 31, without exception

 - your sponsor.

-Each of these parties will need to email their approval of your proposal to the Director of FWT.
-Additionally, copy and paste your proposal into your registration form for review by the FWT & CDO.
-If you encounter any problems, you can directly email your proposal and registration information to firstname.lastname@example.org.
+Each of these parties will need to email their approval of your proposal to the Director of FWT at the time your application is due (Friday, October 31, 2014).
+Additionally, copy and paste your proposal into your application form for review by the FWT & CDO.
+If you encounter any problems, you can directly email your proposal and application information to firstname.lastname@example.org.